simeononsecurity/simeononsecurity.ch/content/articles/operating-systems_-windows,-linux,-and-macos-compared/index.en.md

 * **Open-source**: Linux is an open-source operating system, which means that its source code is freely available to the public.
 This allows users to modify and customize the OS according to their needs.
 * **Stability and Reliability**: Linux is known for its stability and reliability.
 It is designed to handle large workloads and can run for long periods without crashing.
 * **Security**: Linux is considered to be more secure than other operating systems.
 Its open-source nature allows for constant security updates and patches.
 * **Flexibility**: Linux offers a high degree of flexibility.
-It can be installed on a wide range of hardware platforms and supports a variety of software applications.
+It can be installed on many hardware platforms and supports a variety of software applications.
-* **Cost-effective**: Linux is a cost-effective option as it is free to use and does not require expensive licensing fees.
+* **Cost-effective**: Linux is a cost-effective option as it is free to use and doesn't require expensive licensing fees.
 * **Community Support**: Linux has a large and active community of users and developers who provide support and assistance.

 ### Linux Distributions